leogx9r/DiscordCrypt/README.md

 ### How do I tag users?

-As we explained in the [Known Limitations](#known-limitations-bugs), tagging users should normally not work because of the embeds.
+As we explained in the [Known Limitations](#known-limitations-bugs), tagging users normally does not work because we cannot notify users of tags after messages have been decrypted.

-We created a workaround for this allowing you to notify whoever you want while benefiting from the encryption.
+We created a workaround for this allowing you to notify whoever you want while still benefiting from encrypted messages.

-The idea behind this is simple: When you tag users in a message, **DiscordCrypt** will extract the usernames and send them in an unencrypted message.
+The idea behind this is simple:

-Then, it will trim the discriminator and send the message as is, encrypted.
-That way you can send notifications while leaving the username(s) in the message as to not lose context.
+When you tag users in a message, **DiscordCrypt** will extract the usernames and send them in an unencrypted form while the rest of the message is encrypted.
+Prior to sending, messages will have the user's discriminator removed from the message.
+This way, you can send notifications to tagged users while leaving the original username(s) in the message intact so as to not lose context.

 ***Be aware that the mentions will display a user's "nickname" on the server, while the embed will retain the